Orange County Elder Abuse Lawyers

 Millions of Dollars Recovered by Former Defense Attorneys

-At the Law Office of Marshall Silberberg, our Orange County elder abuse lawyers are here to fight on your behalf, to protect your loved one, and to ensure they are taken care of.
-With decades of experience as former defense attorneys, our firm has the advantage of knowing how the opposition operates.
+At the Law Office of Marshall Silberberg, our Orange County elder abuse lawyers are here to fight on your behalf to protect your loved one and ensure they are taken care of.
+With decades of experience as former insurance defense attorneys, our firm has the advantage of knowing how the opposition operates.
 We take the time to understand your situation in order to build a case that is tailor-fit to your needs.
 As a result of our approach, our firm has obtained more than $500 million on behalf of our clients.

 Contact the Law Office of Marshall Silberberg at (949) 565-4281 to see if you may be eligible to pursue financial compensation.
 With offices in Irvine and Los Angeles, we strive to be accessible to our clients.
 Se habla Español.

 Types of Elder Abuse & Signs to Look Out For